mcarlson501/theprivacy.guide/content/tasks/phishing-text-messages.md

 ---
-title: 'Phishing Text Messages: The Mobile Threat'
+title: 'Spot Phishing Text Messages'
 description: 'Learn to spot and handle SMS phishing scams that target your phone and personal information.'
 category: 'Essential'
-time: '⏰ 10 minutes'
+time: '10 minutes'
 points: 75
 badgeId: 'sms-defender'
 badgeName: 'SMS Defender'
 ---

-#### The Big Picture (Why It's Important)
+#### Why This Matters
-Text message phishing (called "smishing") is exploding because scammers know you're more likely to trust and immediately respond to texts.
-Unlike emails, SMS messages feel personal and urgent, making them incredibly effective at tricking people into sharing sensitive information or clicking malicious links.
+Text message scams (called "smishing") are exploding because people trust texts more than emails.
+Scammers know you're more likely to click a link in a text because it feels personal and urgent.
+These messages can steal your passwords, install malware on your phone, or trick you into paying fake fees.

+Text scams often look like delivery notifications, bank alerts, or account problems.
+They create fake urgency to make you act without thinking.
+Learning to spot these takes just a few minutes but can save you from identity theft and financial fraud.

-#### What This Accomplishes (How It Helps)
+#### What You'll Accomplish
-* **Protects your mobile device:** Prevent malware designed specifically for phones
-* **Safeguards personal info:** Stop identity thieves from gathering your data through texts
-* **Saves you money:** Avoid falling for fake payment and refund scams
-* **Keeps you alert:** Develop the instincts to spot mobile-specific threats
+After completing this task, you will have:
+* The ability to quickly identify fake text messages before clicking anything
+* Knowledge of how to safely verify suspicious messages
+* Your phone set up to filter and block spam texts automatically

 ---

-### Step 1: Recognize Common SMS Phishing Patterns
+### Step 1: Recognize the Most Common Scam Texts
+Learn to spot the messages that fool most people.

-**Fake delivery notifications:**
+**Fake package delivery:**
 * "Your package couldn't be delivered.
-Click here to reschedule: [suspicious link]"
+Click here to reschedule"
-* "USPS: Your package is being held.
-Update your address here: [malicious link]"
+* "USPS: Package being held.
+Update your address here"
 * "FedEx: Package delayed.
-Track your shipment: [scam link]"
+Track your shipment"

-**Red flags:** Real delivery services rarely text you links.
-They usually just say "delivered" or give you a tracking number to look up yourself.

-**Account "verification" scams:**
+**Fake account alerts:**
 * "Your Amazon account has been suspended.
-Verify here: [fake link]"
+Verify here"
 * "Apple ID will be locked.
-Confirm your identity: [phishing link]"
+Confirm your identity"
 * "Bank alert: Unusual activity detected.
-Secure your account: [scam link]"
+Secure your account"

-**Reality check:** Legitimate companies don't send urgent "verify or lose access" texts with links.

-**Prize and giveaway texts:**
+**Fake prizes:**
 * "Congratulations!
-You've won a $1000 gift card.
-Claim here: [malicious link]"
+You've won a $1000 gift card"
 * "You've been selected for a free iPhone.
-Just pay shipping: [scam site]"
+Just pay shipping"
-* "Walmart survey winner!
-Collect your prize: [fake link]"

-**Truth:** You can't win contests you never entered, and real prizes don't require "shipping fees."
+**Remember:** You can't win contests you never entered, and real companies don't send urgent "click or lose access" texts.

 ---

-### Step 2: Spot the Mobile-Specific Red Flags
+### Step 2: Check for Red Flags

-**Suspicious sender numbers:**
-* **Short codes from unknown sources:** Like 5-digit numbers (12345) claiming to be major companies
-* **International numbers:** +1-800 numbers from abroad are often fake
-* **Random long numbers:** 10+ digit numbers that don't look like real phone numbers

-**Timing red flags:**
-* Texts arriving at odd hours (2 AM package delivery notifications?)
-* Multiple urgent messages in quick succession
-* Messages about services you don't use (Netflix when you don't have Netflix)

-**Language tells:**
+Look for signs that immediately reveal fake messages.

+1. **Check the sender number:** Weird numbers like 5-digit codes or international numbers
+2. **Look at the timing:** Package delivery alerts at 2 AM?
+Suspicious
-* Generic greetings: "Dear customer" instead of your name
+3. **Read the language:** "Dear customer" instead of your name, urgent phrases like "act now"
-* Urgent action phrases: "Act now," "expires today," "immediate action required"
-* Poor grammar that doesn't match the professional company they claim to be
+4. **Ask yourself:** Was I expecting this?
+Do I even use this service?

+**Big red flag:** Any text that creates urgency and asks you to click a link immediately.

 ---

-### Step 3: The Safe Way to Handle Suspicious Texts
+### Step 3: Verify Before You Click
+The safe way to check if a message is real.

 **Never click links in suspicious texts.** Instead:

-**For delivery notifications:**
+**For package notifications:**
 1. Open your actual delivery app (UPS, FedEx, Amazon)
 2. Check your tracking numbers there
-3. If you weren't expecting a package, it's definitely fake
+3. If nothing shows up and you weren't expecting a package, it's fake

 **For account alerts:**
 1. Open the company's official app or website directly
-2. Log in normally using your saved password
+2. Log in with your normal password
-3. Check for any real alerts or notifications
+3. Look for any real alerts or notifications
-4. If there's nothing there, the text was fake
+4. If there's nothing there, the text was a scam

-**For banking alerts:**
+**For banking messages:**
-1. Call your bank directly using the number on your card
+1. Call your bank using the number on your debit card
 2. Ask if they sent you any notifications
-3. Don't call numbers provided in the suspicious text
+3. Never call numbers provided in the suspicious text

 ---

-### Step 4: What to Do If You Already Clicked

-**If you clicked a link but didn't enter information:**
-1. **Don't panic** - viewing a website usually isn't harmful by itself
-2. **Close the browser immediately**
-3. **Clear your browser cache** (search "clear cache" + your phone type)
-4. **Monitor your accounts** for unusual activity over the next few days

-**If you entered personal information:**
-1. **Change passwords immediately** for any accounts that might be affected
-2. **Contact your bank/credit card company** if you entered financial info
-3. **Monitor your credit reports** for new accounts you didn't open
-4. **Consider freezing your credit** temporarily for extra protection

-**If you downloaded something:**
-1. **Don't open the file**
-2. **Delete it immediately**
-3. **Run a security scan** if your phone has antivirus software
-4. **Watch for unusual phone behavior** (slow performance, unexpected apps, high data usage)

----

-### Step 5: Set Up Mobile Defenses

-**iPhone users:**
-1. **Go to Settings → Messages**
-2. **Turn on "Filter Unknown Senders"** - moves suspicious texts to a separate list
-3. **Turn off "iMessage"** from unknown contacts (Settings → Messages → Send & Receive)
+### The Bottom Line

+**What You Just Accomplished**
+You've learned to spot the most common text message scams before they can steal your information or money.
+This 5-second safety check protects you from one of the fastest-growing types of fraud.

+**What to Expect**
+You'll start noticing suspicious texts immediately and feel confident about what's safe to respond to.
+Most text scams will become obvious once you know the warning signs.

+**Pro Tips**
+* Set up spam filtering in your phone's messages settings
-4. **Report spam:** Forward spam texts to 7726 (SPAM)
+* Forward spam texts to 7726 (SPAM) to help block them for others

-**Android users:**
-1. **Open Messages app → 3 dots → Settings**
-2. **Turn on "Spam protection"**
-3. **Block unknown senders** in advanced settings
-4. **Use Google Messages** if you're not already - it has better spam filtering

-**For all phones:**
-* **Don't reply to suspicious texts** - even "STOP" can confirm your number is active
-* **Block and delete** obvious spam messages
-* **Never give out your real number** on sketchy websites or forms

----

-### Step 6: Teach Family Members the Basics

-**Share these simple rules with family:**
-* **"If you didn't order it, it's not coming"** - ignore delivery texts for packages you didn't order
+* Remember: if you didn't order it, expect it, or sign up for it, the text is probably fake
-* **"When in doubt, check another way"** - always verify urgent messages through official channels
-* **"Free things aren't free"** - ignore prize and giveaway texts
-* **"Tell someone if you're unsure"** - better to ask than to get scammed

-**Especially important for:**
-* **Elderly family members** who may be less familiar with these scams
-* **Teenagers** who might be more impulsive about clicking links
-* **Anyone who does a lot of online shopping** and might expect delivery notifications

----

-### Quick Reference: The 5-Second SMS Safety Check

-Before acting on any text message:
-1. **Do I recognize this number?** (Unknown = be suspicious)
-2. **Was I expecting this message?** (Unexpected = red flag)
-3. **Is it creating urgency?** (Pressure = warning sign)
-4. **Does the message match reality?** (Check your accounts independently)
-5. **Would this company really text me this?** (When in doubt, they probably wouldn't)

----

-### ✅ Success Check

-You've mastered SMS security when you can:
-- [ ] Identify common smishing patterns and scammer tactics
-- [ ] Resist the urge to click suspicious links in text messages
-- [ ] Verify urgent messages through official channels instead of provided links
-- [ ] Know exactly what to do if you accidentally click a malicious link
-- [ ] Set up your phone's built-in spam filtering and reporting features

-**Congratulations!** You're now protected against one of the fastest-growing forms of digital fraud.
-Your mobile device is now much safer from text message scams.
+**Remember:** Taking a moment to verify urgent texts can save you from identity theft, financial fraud, and malware.
+Your phone is now much safer from text message scams.

----

-### 🎯 What's Next?

-Ready to complete your communication security?
-Try these related tasks:
-* **Spot Phishing Emails Like a Pro** - Apply these same skills to email threats
-* **Before You Click: Link Safety Check** - Master advanced link verification techniques
-* **Email App Privacy Settings Cleanup** - Secure your email apps against data collection